IA-for-Space/Improve-MBSE-ML/README.md

 ## License

 The general repository follows the GNU license.
-We respect the code and logo of polaris again with its license term.
+We respect the code and logo of polaris and also its license term.